-A lot of the lines were actually improvised by the kids.
-Most of the Richie/Eddie banter was improv.
+Some lines of dialogue were improvised by the actors.
+Much of the Richie / Eddie banter was improv.
 Jack Dylan Grazer (Eddie) actually wrote a lot of Finn Wolfhard's (Richie) jokes.

 Grossed the largest box office record for any Horror film with $117.1 million dollar opening weekend

 Pennywise's costume in the film is much more faithful to the description in the novel, in comparison to the Tim Curry costume in the 1990 TV Mini-Series, including his orange hair, and the orange pom poms going down his silver suit.
 The miniseries only included the orange pom poms.